bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 *Click, zzzzuuuuuiiii, duk, click*

 Adrex couldn't contain his laughter any longer.
-It was fun, but it was also annoying beyond anything he had tried for a long time, and for each press, a shiver shot out through his bones, making him weak in his knees, and left a feeling he had to rub away.
+It was funny, but it was also annoying beyond anything he had tried for a long time, and for each press, a shiver shot out through his bones, making him weak in his knees, and left a feeling he had to rub away.

 *Click, zzzzuuuuuiiii, duk, click*